opensvc/docs.opensvc.com/source/agent.template.container.lxc.conf.rst

 	#
 	#  desc:  A whitespace-separated list of conditions to meet to accept running
 	#         a 'sync_drp' action.
 A condition is expressed as <rid>(<state>,...).
-	#         If states are ommited, 'up,stdby up' is used as the default expected
+	#         If states are omitted, 'up,stdby up' is used as the default expected
 	#         states.
 	#
 	;sync_drp_requires =